Attention Surgery: An Efficient Recipe to Linearize Your Video Diffusion Transformer

-Although linear-time attention to address the quadratic cost of softmax attention \citep{katharopoulos2020linear,choromanski2020performer} has been around for several years, no competitive video diffusion model based on linear attention exists today.
+Although linear-time attention to address the quadratic cost of softmax attention \citep{katharopoulos2020linear,choromanski2020performer} has been around for several years, there are very few works that explore incorporating linear attention for video diffusion models.
 Three factors explain this gap. \textbf{First}, training such models from scratch is prohibitively expensive: state-of-the-art video diffusion systems require hundreds of thousands to millions of GPU hours and massive curated datasets \citep{blattmann2023svd,chen2024videocrafter2,wan2025}. \textbf{Second}, there is no practical method proposed for distilling softmax attention into linear attention under reasonable compute budgets for video diffusion.
 This difficulty arises because the exponential kernel underlying softmax requires an infinite-dimensional feature map for exact representation, making efficient approximations challenging \citep{han2024inline,zhang2024lolcats}.
 While linear attention in image diffusion \citep{li2023sana} and low-rank linearization in language models \citep{zhang2024lolcats} show promise, no analogous solution exists for the more complicated spatiotemporal token interactions in video diffusion. \textbf{Third}, lower expressiveness in linear attention often results in notable degradation in the attention transformation fidelity and consequently lower quality generations, specifically for videos with more complicated temporal signal dynamics.

 To address these challenges, we propose an efficient attention surgery strategy -- eliminating the need for extensive retraining from scratch -- coupled with a novel efficient hybrid attention architecture inspired by recent developments in language modeling~\citep{zhang2024lolcats}.
 Intuitively, if a small subset of tokens retains full softmax attention while the rest use linear attention, the model can preserve global structure and fine-grained dependencies where needed, while scaling efficiently elsewhere.
 Our approach significantly narrows the quality gap between linearized and full softmax attention while achieving higher efficiency than the original softmax attention models.
 Importantly, it can be realized with modest compute --requiring less than 0.4k GPU hours for the overall surgery -- making it practical for a wide range of research and industrial settings.
 We validate our method on \textit{Wan2.1}, a state-of-the-art video diffusion model, demonstrating that our contributions are successfully applicable to transformer-based diffusion models.
 Figure~\ref{fig:teaser} illustrates the obtained advantage.